-SELAHATTIN KURTER, MD EXECUTIVE DIRECTOR, ADDICTION MEDICINE (SUBOXONE & VIVITROL), PSYCHIATRY, NEUROLOGY
+SELAHATTIN KURTER, MD EXECUTIVE DIRECTOR, BOARD CERTIFIED ADDICTION MEDICINE (SUBOXONE & VIVITROL), BOARD CERTIFIED PSYCHIATRY

 Dr. Kurter is one of Milwaukee's leading experts in the field of Addiction Medicine.
 He carries a dual board certification in Addiction Medicine as well as Psychiatry and Neurology.